-The LSU John P. Laborde Energy Law Center – The John B. Laborde Energy Law Center was created within LSU Law School in 2012 as an academic center for comprehensive instruction and research in energy law.
-The Center works to prepare lawyers to address the full range of 21st century issues in the complex energy sector and to assume leadership roles in industry, government, nonprofits, and the academy.
+The LSU John P. Laborde Energy Law Center – The John B. Laborde Energy Law Center was created within the LSU Law Center in 2012 as an academic center for comprehensive instruction and research in energy law.
+The Energy Law Center works to prepare lawyers to address the full range of 21st century issues in the complex energy sector and to assume leadership roles in industry, government, nonprofits, and the academy.

 Louisiana Department of Natural Resources – DNR is one of twenty departments under the executive branch of state government.
 The executive officer of DNR is the Secretary, who is appointed by the Governor.
-Along with the Office of the Secretary there are three primary offices of the department.
-They are the Office of Coastal Restoration and Management, the Office of Conservation, and the Office of Mineral Resources.
+Along with the Office of the Secretary, there are three primary offices of the department: the Office of Coastal Restoration and Management, the Office of Conservation, and the Office of Mineral Resources.

 Louisiana Office of Conservation – The Office of Conservation has primary statutory responsibility for regulation and conservation of oil, gas, lignite, and other natural resources.
 Among its functions are well permitting, pooling and unitization, and regulation of site abandonment and restoration.

 Louisiana Office of Mineral Resources – The Office of Mineral Resources provides staff support to the State Mineral Board in granting and administering leases on state-owned lands and water bottoms for the development and production of minerals, primarily oil and gas, for the purpose of optimizing revenue to the state from lease royalties, bonuses and rentals.

 Bureau of Ocean Energy Management – BOEM is the agency within the Department of the Interior with primary responsibility for managing oil and gas leasing on the Outer Continental Shelf in waters adjacent to Louisiana (and other coastal states).